jspolsky/branchController2/README.md

 - [ ] "Count Pixels" mode
 - [ ] UDP support for Open Pixel Control
+        NOTE - this works now (in udp branch).
+Before I merge it in I need to decide whether to continue to support TCP for > 480 pixels, or just change this project to be 480 pixels max.
 - [ ] Improve power limiting feature by showing stats on display for diagnosis
 - [ ] Static IP address
 - [ ] Multicast DNS (mDNS) and service discovery (DNS-SD)